 More on supplements

 Most people assume supplements make a bigger difference to building muscle and/or losing fat than they actually do (mostly down to the mass marketing of the giant supplement companies).

-For me Supplements offer a few important benefits but they are a long way away from being as important as your diet and progressively increasing physical performance and work load:
+For me, Supplements offer a few important benefits but they are a long way away from being as important as your diet and progressively increasing physical performance and workload:

 Supplements are convenient and save you time - Time is very important to me.
-There are not enough hours in a day so if I am able to take a protein shake whilst travelling on the road then I will because that is so much more convenient than barbecuing 200g of chicken at the side of the road or prepping an extra meal a day.
+There are not enough hours in a day so if I am able to take a protein shake whilst traveling on the road then I will because that is so much more convenient than barbecuing 200g of chicken at the side of the road or prepping an extra meal a day.

 Supplements can save you money - Food bills soon add up - as an example foods high in omega 3 such as Salmon are quite expensive.
-To cut back on costs and to avoid eating fish everyday (and nobody wants to do that) a fish oil supplement is useful.
+To cut back on costs and to avoid eating fish every day (and nobody wants to do that) a fish oil supplement is useful.

-Supplements are convenient and work as a bumper -Supplements such as a multi vitamin, vitamin D3, calcium, magnesium and zinc are all relatively cheap.
+Supplements are convenient and work as a bumper -Supplements such as a multivitamin, vitamin D3, calcium, magnesium and zinc are all relatively cheap.
 Although my diet is very high in micronutrients I often take these as a "bumper" to ensure that I am not running the risk of being deficient in any.